 - It provides an asset-independent layout, meaning, it offers designated segments for the content parts, which makes page opening faster than normal.
 In other words, it does stop page loading because a specific portion of the website page isn’t responding.
 AMP determines the size and place of the page elements before the loading that makes the browsing smoother.
 This feature is also known as static layout-ing.

 - It offers inline, size-bound CSS, which means that it works with a single stylesheet, which is inline.
 This process minimizes the HTTP requests.
-Moreover, the inline stylesheet has a maximum size of 50KB, which is enough for a decent web page and makes page loading faster than normal websites.
+Moreover, the inline stylesheet has a maximum size of 50KB, which is enough for a decent web page and makes the page loading faster than normal websites.

 - It reduces the style and layout recalculation.
 What happens normally is that when you upgrade a segment of the website page, the browser recalculates the layout, and this process comes at a cost.
 Meaning, it could take more time to load the page.
 What the AMP system does is that it minimizes the effort by intelligently reading the changes on the page.
 In other words, it simplifies the layout and ensures faster page loading.

 - It minimizes the workload on the processor.
 For a long time, all jobs related to display pages and graphics are done by a computer’s processor.
-But turns out, the GPU does a more efficient job of loading pixels than CPU or the processor.
+But turns out, the GPU does a more efficient job of loading pixels than the CPU or the processor.
 So by offloading some of the visual tasks to GPU, a browser could free up CPU cycles that make browsing faster.

-- It prioritizes the resources for the users by downloading the most important elements of the page first, which saves resources of the system.
-Images and ads are only downloaded if they’re likely to be seen by the website visitors, for instance, if the content doesn’t end above the fold, and the visitor is likely to scroll down to view the full content, then AMP system pre-loads it but doesn’t display it until it’s required.
+- It prioritizes the resources for the users by downloading the most important elements of the page first, which saves the resources of the system.
+Images and ads are only downloaded if they’re likely to be seen by the website visitors, for instance, if the content doesn’t end above the fold, and the visitor is likely to scroll down to view the full content, then the AMP system pre-loads it but doesn’t display it until it’s required.
 This way, the content is displayed fast and the CPU cycles are only used when they are required.

 It’s necessary to understand that you can’t get away with a slow website or if a website element isn’t functioning properly.
-Search engines closely look at the users’ behaviours and understand how a website is being helpful to the visitors.
+Search engines closely look at the users’ behaviors and understand how a website is being helpful to the visitors.
 Therefore, website speed matters a lot in technical SEO.

 8 – Eliminate Dead Links